bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Model Architecture

 My final model architecture is a multi-layer CNN to classify the traffic signs from Germany using TensorFlow.
-It consisted of the following layers resembling the "LeNet-5":
+It consisted of the following layers resembling the "LeNet-5" function:

 |Layer						|Dimension			|Description															|
 |:-------------------------:|:-----------------:|:---------------------------------------------------------------------:|